VectorInstitute/UnstatedNormsAndLLMBias/README.md

 ### Accuracy Results

-To compute the accuracy and standard deviations of the prompt-based classification approaches, the notebook `measure_prompt_results.ipynb` can be used.
+To compute the accuracy and standard deviations of the prompt-based classification approaches, the notebook `measure_prompt_results_accuracy.ipynb` can be used.
 It acts on the predictions tsv files and computes the accuracy of the predictions against the true values from the Amazon dataset.

 ## Citation